sike25/sift/rough.md

 to do
-1. no need to give server access to public key during key generation
+1. no need to give server access to public key during key generation = done
 2. implement window replay protection in login = done
 3. edit readme